 - Build Traffic From Low-Bounce Sources

 It’s likely that certain channels (social media, organic traffic, paid advertising, etc.) result in lower or higher bounce rates than others.
-By focussing on the channels driving lower bounce rates and working increasing visits from them, your average bounce rate across all channels will decrease.
+By focussing on the channels driving lower bounce rates and working to increase visitors from them, your average bounce rate across all channels will decrease.

 - Display Your Credibility